juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/WORKFLOWS.md

 # 🧬 Workflow Overview

-This repository implements a two-stage workflow for constructing and analyzing species-level pangenomes of oral microbial taxa.
-The workflows are designed to produce standardized, reusable pangenomes that can be explored interactively and used in comparative analyses.
+This resource implements a **two-stage workflow** for constructing and analyzing taxon-specific level pangenomes of oral microbial taxa.
+The designed emphasizes transparency, reproducibility, and community utility, ensuring that every step can be traced, validated, and reused.

-The overall process proceeds from genome identification and processing to taxon-specific pangenome construction and downstream analyses.
+The process moves from curated genome retrival - from HOMD- to taxon-specific pangenome construction and additional comparative analyses.
+Each stage is documented and version-controlled to support scientific rigor.

 ***